 - Riviera Farmer's Market: This vibrant outdoor market is located in the center of Bahia.
 There's usually live music playing, and snowbirds can find a great variety of high quality and fresh food, jewelry, crafts, etc.

-Activities in Nuevo Vallarta, Mexico in the winter
+Activities in Nuevo Vallarta, Mexico in the fall, winter, or spring

 Snowbirds can indulge themselves however they like, with interesting activities that make them want to come back for more.
 Some of these activities you could enjoy in Nuevo Vallarta insuring winter are: